-Classes will start at the prescribed time and will end at the prescribed time.
-Class attendance is each student's individual responsibility.
-Excessive absences or tardiness may result in lowered grades.
-Excessive absenteeism, whether EXCUSED or UNEXCUSED, may result in a student's course grade being reduced or in assignment of a grade of "F".
+ATTENDANCE POLICY: Class will start and end at the prescribed times.
+Attendance at every class is expected and is each student's responsibility.
+Absence or tardiness may result in lowered grades.
+Excessive absenteeism, whether EXCUSED or UNEXCUSED, may result in a student's course grade being reduced or assignment of a grade of "F".
 Absences are accumulated beginning with the first day of class.
-The University Undergraduate catalog (2002-2003, p.41) provides more detailed information.
+The University Undergraduate Catalog provides more detailed information.